University of Technology Sydney

 Criteria Weight (%) SLOs CILOs

-Demonstrate proper use of academic conventions including clarity of expression and organisation, and referencing of sources.
+Demonstrate proper use of academic conventions including clarity of expression and organisation, and proper referencing of sources.
 10 5 C.2

 Prepare and present work in progress as part of a group.
 10 1 C.1